japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 Multiple Cluster Managers ([serviceLoaders]) registered for the url [url].
 ```

-NOTE: `getClusterManager` uses Java's link:++https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html#load-java.lang.Class-java.lang.ClassLoader-++[ServiceLoader.load] method.
+NOTE: `getClusterManager` uses Java's ++https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html#load-java.lang.Class-java.lang.ClassLoader-++[ServiceLoader.load] method.

-NOTE: `getClusterManager` is used to find a cluster manager for a master URL when xref:ROOT:SparkContext.adoc#createTaskScheduler[creating a `SchedulerBackend` and a `TaskScheduler` for the driver].
+NOTE: `getClusterManager` is used to find a cluster manager for a master URL when ROOT:SparkContext.md#createTaskScheduler[creating a `SchedulerBackend` and a `TaskScheduler` for the driver].

 === [[setupAndStartListenerBus]] setupAndStartListenerBus